f5AFfMhv/storage-device-table/README.md

 # What is SDT?
 Storage Device Table is monitoring solution containing RESTful API and web application.
-Application is writen in python3 and is based on Flask module.
+Application is written in python3 and is based on Flask module.
 Web application is refreshed every minute.
-Pressing on server hostname generates plotly bargraph with that server storage information in GB.
+Pressing on server hostname generates plotly bar graph with servers storage information.
 All data from internal database can be exported to CSV file.

 <div align="center">